PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

 Using the WSCLIENT program you can make requests to an external web service.
 The WSCLIENT program is generic and can make requests to most web services.
-Use the following syntax to interface with a web service (optional parameters are specified in square brackets \[ \]):
+Use the following syntax to work with a web service (optional parameters are specified in square brackets \[ \]):

 > EXECUTE WSCLIENT :endpoint_url, :inFile, :outFile \[, \'-msg\',